hecerinc/Notes-On/finanzas/chap1.md

 ## Intro

-- Whatever your ideal life is, it requires financial planning to acheive financial goals
+- Whatever your ideal life is, it requires financial planning to achieve financial goals
 - The best way to acheive financial goals is through _personal financial planning_, which help
 	- define financial goals
 	- develop appropriate strategies to reach them